Amit97-ops/PetAdoptionPrediction/README.md

 ![image](https://github.com/Amit97-ops/PetAdoptionPrediction/blob/master/Final%20pr%20curve.png)

-The table and Figure show that the AUC of the LightGBM classifiers is in most cases, larger than the other two models.
+The Figure shows that the AUC of the LightGBM classifiers is in most cases, larger than the other two models.
 Class 4 (purple curve) shows the most significant difference in AUC between models.
 This is because Class 4 has the largest amount of samples among the five adoption time categories.

 ## Setup Instructions